oddbird/oddleventy/content/blog/mozdev/revert.md

   `unset` allows inheritance,
   while `initial` does not.
-  But then Firefox implemented `revert` and I was confused -- how is this one different from the others?!
+  But then Firefox implemented `revert` and I was confused -- how is this one different from the others?
 media:
   - iframe: https://www.youtube.com/embed/GAjoVRmipcU
 ---